projectcalico/calico/docs/cni/kubernetes/GCE.md

 gcloud compute ssh kubernetes-master --ssh-flag="-nNT" --ssh-flag="-L 8080:localhost:8080" &
 ```

-Verify that you can access the Kubernetes API
+Verify that you can access the Kubernetes API.
+The following command should return a list of Kubernetes nodes.
 ```
 ./kubectl get nodes
 ```